 Even a team of vigilant individuals working around the clock would be incapable of sniffing out MAP violations in a timely manner.
 However, there are better ways to navigate the ocean of Big Data that is the web: using analytics-driven MAP monitoring software.
-By automating the search for MAP violations through the use of a tool like MAP Guard from PriceSpider, brand manufacturers can swiftly identify infractions and deal with them quickly and effectively.
+By automating MAP monitoring through the use of a tool like Prowl from PriceSpider, brand manufacturers can swiftly identify infractions and deal with them quickly and effectively.

 2. Create ‘credible’ penalties

 Authorized sellers need to be made aware that your brand is enforcing its MAP policy.
 This means actually making these sellers agree to a MAP policy and reminding them of it as needed.
 It also means laying out MAP violation penalties that won’t come across to sellers as empty threats.